 CAM fees are essential contributions that help fund the maintenance and operation of shared common areas within the property.
 What is included in CAM varies by region and the type of property but could include such expenses as:

 The specific expenses included in pro-rata calculations can vary by lease agreement.
-Some expenses may be included or excluded during lease negotiations for a specific tenant.
-Tenants and landlords should review the lease carefully to understand which expenses are counted in the pro-rata share for each lease.
+Some expenses may be included or excluded during lease negotiations for an individual tenant.
+Tenants and landlords should review the lease carefully to understand which expenses fall into the pro-rata share for each lease.

 Property Taxes

-When calculating how much each tenant should pay, part of the costs can include property taxes for the entire commercial building.
-This is usually divided based on how much space each tenant occupies.
+When calculating how much each tenant must pay, part of the costs can include property taxes for the entire commercial building.
+Taxes are also usually divided based on how much space each tenant occupies.
 For example, a tenant occupying 20% of the total space would be responsible for 20% of the property taxes.

 Property Insurance

-Property insurance, which encompasses types such as fire and liability coverage, can be included in pro-rata calculations to ensure equitable distribution of expenses among tenants.
-All tenants collectively share the responsibility of maintaining essential insurance protections for the property.
+Property insurance is another common part of pro-rata calculations to ensure fair distribution of expenses among tenants.
+Insurance usually includes coverage for fire and liability, among others.
+The specifics may vary building-to-building.
+All tenants share the responsibility of maintaining essential insurance protections for the property.

 Calculate the total expense